Beyond the Product: Winning in The Digital Signage Software Industry

 When Price Matters More Than Product

-Let’s be real: sometimes, price wins.
 Not value, not features.
-Not your passionate pitch about why your software is the smarter long-term choice.
+Not your killer pitch about long-term ROI.

 Just price.

 It’s one of the most frustrating parts of selling digital signage software.
-You can have the better platform, the stronger team, and the cleaner UX—but if your competitor comes in 30% cheaper and the client’s under budget pressure?
+You could have the better platform, the stronger team, and the cleaner UX.
+But if your competitor comes in 30% cheaper and the buyer’s under pressure to cut costs?
 You’re out.

-That doesn’t mean you did anything wrong.
-It just means the buyer’s reality doesn’t leave room for better.
+That doesn’t mean you failed.
+It just means the buyer’s reality didn’t leave room for better.

-When cost becomes the conversation, lean into the value story:
+If cost is the conversation, lead with the value story:

-• How much time your system saves their staff
+• How your system saves their team hours every week

-• How fewer support calls = lower ops costs
+• How fewer support calls reduce overall operating costs

-• How avoiding one failed rollout justifies the delta
+• How avoiding one botched rollout easily covers the price difference

 Not every buyer will choose you.
 But the ones who do?
-They’ll stay longer if you’ve shown them exactly why you’re worth it.
+They’ll stick around longer if you’ve made it crystal clear why you’re worth it.

 A Great Product Isn’t Enough.
 Never Was.